hanspoo/bulk-mail-cli/README.md

 Usage:

-Fiest in src/main/resources modify the email account and password used for send email.
+First in src/main/resources modify the email account and password used for send email.

 git clone https://github.com/hanspoo/bulk-mail-cli
 cd bulk-mail-cli